 “Restored 18th-century palace housing stylish apartments, a rooftop restaurant and a little spa, in the lively Bairro Alto”

 There’s so much to love here: the service is nothing short of impeccable, and the rooftop restaurant is as special as its castle views (and cocktails).
 There’s also a sweet spa on the ground floor.
-But what made us fall hard was the bespoke décor by local artisans in all 53 apartments, from handspun tapestries to urban artworks.
+But what made us fall hard was the bespoke décor by local artisans in all 53 suites, from handspun tapestries to urban artworks.
 Despite its hip hotel status and international accolades, The Lumiares never forgets its Portuguese roots.

 - You’re in the heart of the Bairro Alto - a historic district with a bohemian soul.
 At night, pint-sized bars spill out onto the cobblestoned streets

 - Lumi, the trendy rooftop restaurant, has spectacular city views

 - Or self cater: each apartment has a fully equipped Smeg kitchen (including a fridge with complimentary soft drinks)

 - Exceptionally friendly staff take your number at check-in so anything you need is just a WhatsApp away

 - We loved the locally designed décor and the cool cubic lighting installation in the central staircase

 - Windows in street-level apartments don’t open (for security reasons)

 - Bathrooms, though stylish, with geometric tiles, are on the small side